agardnerIT/obslab-syslog/docs/getting-started.md

 ## Environment Type

 Make a note of your environment type.
 The above environment type is `live`.
+If in doubt, use `live`.

 ## Create API Token
 In Dynatrace: